As more Americans plan to save their tax refunds, fewer plan shopping sprees

 That’s because only 6 percent of Americans plan to spend their tax returns on splurges, Bankrate says.
-Instead, most are saving or investing (34 percent) or spending their money on home necessities, like food or utility bills (29 percent).
+Instead, most are saving or investing (34 percent).
+Others are spending their money on home necessities, like food or utility bills (29 percent).

 Yes, most tax refund-getters are stashing their cash away.
 That number is ever-increasing as the years go by, but there are still some that plan to splurge.
 Maybe they’ll go to a salon, have a fancy meal out, or buy some new clothes — hopefully nothing extravagant.

 And the number of splurgers is dropping: more than one-third of Americans are looking to pay down debt while nearly half are planning to save their tax refund, either in a savings account or long-term retirement plan.
 The biggest group of savers?
 Millennials.

 “Millennials are actually the age group most likely to have already filed their 2016 returns, and the age group most likely to save or invest their refund,” said Sarah Berger, The Cashlorette at Bankrate.com.
 “This shows a sense of responsibility and overall financial savviness among young adults.
 They’re setting up a solid foundation for their future financial selves.
 It can be tempting to splurge with that refund, but saving it is so much smarter; consider it an investment in yourself.”

 The survey, conducted in mid-February, discovered that about 25 percent of Americans had already filed their taxes.
 Almost 30 percent plan to wait until after April 1 to file.